 Another law of which to be aware when filing a personal injury claim in Atlanta is Georgia’s comparative negligence law.
 In Georgia, a claimant cannot recover compensation when they are found to be more than 49 percent at fault for an accident.
 In the event that a claimant is found to be less than 49 percent at fault for a personal injury, they are allowed to recover compensation.
 However, the defendant named in their suit will only be liable for the defendant’s percentage of damages.
 For example, in a personal injury slip and fall case in which the owner of a property is found to be 60 percent at fault, the property owner is only liable for 60 percent of the claimant’s damages.Types of Compensation Recoverable in a Personal Injury Suit

 When you are injured and need financial compensation to help you move forward in life, our attorneys at Christopher Simon Attorney at Law will advocate for your full recovery amount.
 You have the right to seek compensation for all losses, including:

 Economic damages, which are the damages for your actual financial losses, such as property damage, lost wages, and medical expenses; and

 Noneconomic damages, which are damages for immeasurable, intangible losses, such as the value of your pain and suffering, disability, loss of quality of life, etc.

-Our talented Atlanta personal injury lawyers at The Simon Law Firm want to help you after you have been injured in Georgia.
+Our talented Atlanta personal injury lawyers at Christopher Simon Attorney at Law want to help you after you have been injured in Georgia.
 We will work hard to build your case and advocate for you, and will provide you with the legal support you need after a serious injury.